tanish35/AskVault/README.md

 The app uses `CrewAI` to define a **document expert agent** that:

-- Uses `LangChain` tools to search your documents
+* Uses `LangChain` tools to search your documents
-- Responds only using context retrieved from Qdrant
+* Responds only using context retrieved from Qdrant
+* Maintains **conversational state using Redis-based memory** to understand context across turns
-- Handles user-specific queries using JWT-based filtering
+* Handles user-specific queries using JWT-based filtering

 ---